79 SE Taylor St., 784-3464, clivecoffee.com. Closed Sunday-Monday.

 Shopping list: Loose and bagged full-leaf white, green, oolong, black and herbal teas.

 3430 SE Belmont St., 736-0119, taooftea.com.

-[TEA] Right next door to its teahouse on Southeast Belmont Street, Tao of Tea offers a "leaf room" and retail space, where customers can buy in bulk from the full menu of carefully sourced teas and talk with a tea expert about proper teaware to accompany your oolong or pu-ehr.
-Each weekend from 3 to 5 pm the back counter is turned over to samplings of multiple teas from the same region, or perhaps several with the same flavors.
-The staff really know their stuff and are excited to share, so don't be afraid to ask stupid questions like "what's an Assam?"
+Right next door to its teahouse on Southeast Belmont Street, Tao of Tea offers a "leaf room" and retail space, where customers can buy in bulk from the full menu of carefully sourced teas and talk with a tea expert about proper teaware to accompany your oolong or pu-erh.
+Each weekend from 3 to 5 pm, the back counter is turned over to samplings of multiple teas from the same region, or perhaps several with the same flavors.
+The staff really know their stuff and are excited to share, so don't be afraid to ask stupid questions like "What's an Assam?"
 (Answer: a province in India where more tea is grown than anywhere else in the world.
 Also, the tea that's used in most English breakfast blends.)
 MHW.

 Shopping list: Delicate tea sets, 500 Mile Chai concentrate, herbal teas.